Peter Worthington: Political career

 Following the newspaper's sale, Worthington took a leave of absence from the Sun in 1982 in order to seek the nomination of the Progressive Conservative Party for a by-election in Toronto's Broadview—Greenwood riding; Worthington's nomination was opposed by the party leadership and he was defeated by Bill Fastis, who was supported by the riding's Greek-Canadian community, in a hotly contested campaign in which the six candidates for the Tory nomination sold thousands of party memberships.
 Worthington then ran in the by-election as an independent candidate, and placed a strong second to the winner, New Democrat Lynn McDonald, and ahead of the official Tory candidate.
 He succeeded in becoming the official Progressive Conservative nominee for the riding in the 1984 general election, but was again defeated by McDonald.

 Son-in-law and political analyst David Frum credits Worthington's 1982 nomination battle and his subsequent battle with the Tory leadership as "set[ting] in motion the train of events that brought down Conservative Party leader Joe Clark and opened the way for Brian Mulroney to win the landslide Conservative victory of 1984."

 Worthington was a committed conservative and anti-Communist.
 In the mid-1980s, he collaborated with Craig Williamson, a former South African Police officer responsible for bombing anti-apartheid activists, to produce a propaganda film The ANC method - violence which was distributed by the far-right group Citizens for Foreign Aid Reform throughout Canada in 1988.
 Less well known is his support for animal welfare and animal rights and long-time involvement with the Toronto Humane Society.

 FBI informant allegations

 Worthington was accused by the Ottawa Citizen of being an informant for the American Federal Bureau of Investigation about the suspected political sympathies of a number of his friends, including June Callwood.
-Worthington filed a complaint against the Ottawa Citizen with the Ontario Press Council and won an apology for its error.
+Worthington filed a complaint against the Ottawa Citizen with the Ontario Press Council.
+The OPC rebuked the Citizen for not providing Worthington ample opportunity to respond before publication.
+The Ottawa Citizen issued an apology under protest, but the allegations against Worthington were never disproven.